Maillane

 Maillane ([majan]; Malhana) is a commune in the Bouches-du-Rhône department in southern France in the former province of Provence.

 Geography

 Maillane is located 7 km north-west of Saint-Rémy-de-Provence and 15 km north-east of Tarascon.

 Population

 People

-Maillane was the birthplace of the 19th century poet Frédéric Mistral (1904 Nobel Prize in literature).
+Maillane was the birthplace of the 19th century poet Frédéric Mistral (1904 Nobel Prize in Literature winner and founder of Felibrige).